smartcontractkit/external-adapters-js/packages/composites/xsushi-price/README.md

 # Chainlink xSUSHI Price Composite Adapter

-Due to additional complexities with the xSUSHI token, this adapter allows for getting the real price of the xSUSHI.
+Due to additional complexities with the xSUSHI token, this adapter allows for getting the real price of xSUSHI.

 The calculation is done as follows: